bednarek-v/pbixrefresher-python/README.md

 Power BI refresher
 ======
 Script for automation of refreshing Power BI workbooks.
-Built on Python 3.6 and pywinauto.
+Built on Python 3.13 and pywinauto.

-Developed for Power BI Desktop June 2019 Update (2.70.5494.561) on Windows 10 with English locale.
+Developed for Power BI Desktop September 2025 Update (2.147.1085.0) on Windows 11 with English locale.